gdt050579/AppCUI-rs/docs/chapter-2/event_recording.md

 <img src="img/event_recorder.png" width=400/>

-You can use this window to perform the following action:
+You can use this window to perform the following actions:
-1. Add a new state (by typeing its name and pressing `Enter`) - this wil efectivelly add a new `Paint` and `ChackHash` commands
+1. Add a new state (by typing its name and pressing `Enter`)—this will effectively add new `Paint` and `CheckHash` commands.
-2. Enable automated mode (via shortkey `F9`).
-Enabling auto record mode will efectively check whenever the screen changes because of the action performed and automatiicaly add a `Paint` and `CheckHash` commands.
-It will also filter out all other raw events (related to key strokes and mouse).
+2. Enable automated mode (via the shortcut `F9`).
+Enabling auto-record mode will effectively detect whenever the screen changes because of an action performed and automatically add `Paint` and `CheckHash` commands.
+It will also filter out all other raw events (related to keystrokes and the mouse).
-3. Clear all events recorded up to this moment (via hotket `F8`)
+3. Clear all events recorded up to this moment (via the hotkey `F8`).

-The tipical way of using this feature is as follows:
+The typical way of using this feature is as follows:
-* enable the feature from `cargo.toml`
+* Enable the feature from `Cargo.toml`.
-* run you application
+* Run your application.
-* if you prefer to do this manually, perform certain action that change the state of the application, then press `Ctrl+Alt+Space` and in the configuration menu type the name of the new state and hit `Enter`.
+* If you prefer to do this manually, perform actions that change the state of the application, then press `Ctrl+Alt+Space` and, in the configuration menu, type the name of the new state and press `Enter`.
-* if you prefer automated mode, press `Ctrl+Alt+Space` and enable automatic mode via `F9` short key.
+* If you prefer automated mode, press `Ctrl+Alt+Space` and enable automatic mode via the `F9` shortcut.
-* Once you finish doing your scenario, exit the application.
-At that point a file named `events.txt` will be dropped near your application.
-You can use its content as part of a unit test or for debug purposes.
+* Once you finish your scenario, exit the application.
+At that point a file named `events.txt` will be written next to your application.
+You can use its content as part of a unit test or for debugging.